 Can a grateful heart enhance your health?
 A growing body of research says, "Yes."
 Gratitude, as a conscious practice, offers a whole host of health benefits.

-Gratitude promotes physical and emotional well-being, improves one's ability to cope with stress and bolsters positive interaction with others.
-Furthermore,...Full Post
+Gratitude promotes physical and emotional well-being, improves one's ability to cope with stress...Full Post

 On Jan 29, 2012

 A dear friend of mine and of Guardian Nurses, who also happens to be a family practice physician, ventured to Honduras last week on a medical mission.
-Upon hearing her compelling stories of her week providing primary care to thousands of rural residents, I thought it would be good to share some of them--in...Full Post
+Upon hearing her compelling stories of her week providing primary care to thousands of rural residents, I...Full Post

 On Jan 20, 2012